Berge-tech/Elk-Stack-Project/README.md

     - Scroll to line #1106 and replace the IP address with the IP address of the ELK machine.
     - Scroll to line #1806 and replace IP address with the IP address of ELK machine.
     - Save the file in /etc/ansible/files/filebeat-config.yml.

-~/OneDRive/Documents/Elk-Stack-Project/Ansible/Config_Filebteat.yml

-- Run the playbook with the command: ansible-playbook filebeat-configuration.yml.
+- Run the configuration file with the command: ansible-playbook filebeat-configuration.yml.

 Step 2.
 Create filebeat-playbook.yml
 - Create a filebeat-playbook.yml in the /etc/ansible/roles/ directory.